• Skip to primary navigation

 • Combine the flour, baking soda, and salt in a medium bowl and set aside.

-• In a large bowl, cream the butter and sugars together.
+• In a large bowl, cream the butter, white sugar, and light brown sugar together.
 Beat in the eggs, one at a time.
 Stir in the vanilla.

 • Stir the dry ingredients into the wet mixture until well combined.
 Stir in the chocolate chips, coconut, and almonds.